I'm Honey!

 That said, your fitness routine may need to be adapted a bit as you age, particularly when it comes to workout recovery.
 Research suggests that our muscles take a little longer to recover as we get older.
 Protein synthesis and cellular regeneration also take a little longer than they used to.

 The good news is our bodies were designed for movement.
 Keeping your body moving as you age improves not only your fitness but your overall wellness and longevity, too.
+Engaging in regular resistance training and strength training can help you live longer and enjoy a higher quality of life.
+Maintaining muscle mass and muscle strength as you age provides significant benefits for your overall well-being and independence.
 Here’s what you can do to support workout recovery as you age so that you can remain mobile, flexible, and strong, well into your retirement years.

 Your body can’t efficiently recover from a workout if it doesn’t have the right fuel.
 The best way to jumpstart muscle repair is to consume 20 to 30 grams of protein right after your workout.

 In fact, research shows that adults between the ages of 52 and 75 will maintain more muscle if they consume 1.5 grams of protein for each pound of bodyweight.
 When combined with exercise, boosting your protein intake is a great way to counteract gradual muscle loss as you age.
+Consuming enough protein and engaging in regular exercise can help you build muscle and maintain a healthy body composition, even as hormonal changes impact fat and muscle mass.
 So, if you want to speed recovery and remain active, you’ve got to fuel those muscles!

 If you’re considering switching to a plant-based diet plan for overall health as you age, and want an easy, high-protein post-workout snack, go for a soy-based protein drink.
 Not only are they convenient and portable, but they also pack a powerful boost of high-quality protein for muscle and energy recovery that may be lacking in a vegetarian diet.

-Proper Warm-Up & Cool Down Make a Big Difference
+Proper Warm-Up & Cool Down for Strength Training Make a Big Difference

 Preparing your muscles to move is key for preventing soreness and speeding recovery after you work out.
 Not only that, but it helps to prevent injury, which is something we’re more prone to as we age.
 The best way to warm up is 5 or 10 minutes of low-impact cardio, such as walking or jogging along with arm circles.

 Proper cool down after you work out is also key for recovery.
 Don’t just stop abruptly at the end of your planned workout.
 Slow down gradually to give your muscles a chance to cool down.
 If you were doing cardio, walk for a few minutes.
 On weightlifting days, try a few minutes of yoga.
+You can also include resistance exercises, such as using resistance bands, weight machines, or your own body weight with exercises like push ups, to help gain strength and support recovery.
 Focus on bringing your heart rate down slowly.

 Be sure to stretch any muscles you worked during your workout, as well as all of your major muscle groups.
 Holding each stretch for around 30 seconds will promote blood flow to the area and reduce post-workout soreness.